-Hamasaki Gion Yamakasa (held on July 26, July 27, 2025)
+Hamasaki Gion Yamakasa (held on July 26 and July 27, 2025)

-Hamasaki Gion Festival is a festival of Gionsha (the shrine in the back left of the main shrine) enshrined in the precincts of Hamatamamachihamasaki, Karatsu-shi and Suwa-jinja Shrine, known for its mamushi removal.
+Hamasaki Gion Festival is a festival of Gionsha (main shrine in the back left of the main shrine) enshrined in the precincts of Hamatamamachihamasaki, Karatsu-shi and Suwa-jinja Shrine, known for its mamushi removal.
 It is held on Saturdays and Sundays immediately after the sea day in July.

 Basic information